hychen86/FAC-CR-NGS/README.md

-# FAC-AI
+# FAC-CR-NGS

-Fungal Artificial Chromosome with Artificial Intelligence (FAC-AI) is a pipline for novel secondary metabolites discovery based on python programming language.
+FAC-CR-NGS is a pipline for robust and quick screeing secondary metabolites biosythesis gene clusters from extra large scale FAC library.